 Check the expiration date of your passport now, and if you need to renew, check the U.S. Department of State’s website to find your nearest passport facility.

-Allow up to six weeks for the passport application to be processed.
-If you need the passport faster than that, use the expedited service for an extra fee and receive your passport in two to three weeks.
+Allow 10 to 12 weeks for the passport application to be processed.
+If you need the passport faster than that, use the expedited service for an extra fee and receive your passport in four to six weeks.
 Private expediting services can get it done more quickly, but they charge much higher fees.

-The State Department’s country information provides important facts about your destination, such as whether you need a visa and where to get it, as well as other important details on crime, special circumstances, medical information and more.
+The State Department’s country information updates provide important facts about your destination, such as whether you need a visa and where to get it, as well as other important details on crime, special circumstances, medical information and more.

 Make a photocopy of the information page of your passport and the visa page(s) for your destination(s).
 Pack them separately from your passport.